vsoni555/Hiring-process-Analytics/README.md

 # Hiring-process-Analytics
-This project aims to  carry out the in-depth analysis of major underlying trends about the hiring process.Exploratory Data Analysis using excel is used to draw insights.
+This project aims to  carry out the in-depth analysis of major underlying trends about the hiring process.Exploratory Data Analysis using excel was used to draw insights.